Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 What Can Cause Emotional Eating?

-Understandably, the stress of a worldwide pandemic, coupled with fear and uncertainty about the future, can take its toll.
+Understandably, the stress of social isolation, coupled with fear and uncertainty about the future, can take its toll.
 It carries strong emotions.
-We are living in times of high stress, confusion and loneliness, and for some – gravitating towards food can help feel more at ease with uncomfortable emotions.
+We are living in times of high stress, confusion and loneliness, and for some – gravitating towards food can help us feel more at ease with uncomfortable emotions.